2000X

 2000X is a dramatic anthology series released by National Public Radio and produced by the Hollywood Theater of the Ear.
 There were 49 plays of various lengths in 26 one-hour programs, broadcast weekly and later released on the Internet.
 Plays were adaptations of futuristic stories, novels and plays by noted authors.
 Producer/director Yuri Rasovsky and Harlan Ellison won the 2001 Bradbury Award from the Science Fiction Writers of America for their work on this program.
 Ellison acted as host and consultant, and co-adapted his short story "'Repent, Harlequin!'
-Said the Harlequin".
+Said the Ticktockman".